Here’s an ode to the best-loved and most maligned ingredient in the world.

 Besides the excess calories in sugary drinks and sugar laden foods such as pastries and cookies and cakes and pies ( oh my!) the real nutrition story is what’s missing.
 By choosing these foods and drinks you’re NOT getting the vitamins, minerals, proteins, fibers and healthy fats you might be getting by choosing foods not so high in sugar.
 For instance, just making the ‘pastry flip’ by changing a fruit cobbler from mostly carb heavy cobbler to more fruit than pastry, you’ve created a healthier dessert!
 In my book The Slim Down South Cookbook we created healthy dessert recipes with taste and nutrition in mind while cutting the sugar.

-MORE SWEET NEWS ON HOW TO CUT THE SUGAR AND KEEP THE SWEET…..COMING IN NEXT BLOG POST:
+MORE SWEET NEWS ON HOW TO CUT THE SUGAR AND KEEP THE SWEET…..COMING IN FUTURE BLOG POSTS:

 THE SAVORY TRUTH ABOUT SUGAR!!